Girish21/react-hooks/src/exercises/08-use-async/README.md

   </details>
 - <details>
   <summary>Hint #4</summary>
-    See how we can handle errors in a promise: <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch>
+    See how we can handle errors in a promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch
   </details>

+(You can find the solution to this exercise in the [solution directory](./solution/hook.ts))